-As of the date of these financial statements, the decision rendered by the court of first instance served on the Company on December 27, 2019 in re Burgueño, Daniel Fernando v.
-Executive Branch - Argentine Securities Commission and Other re: Proceeding leading to a declaratory judgment" (File No. 33,763/2019) was confirmed by Chamber V of the Court of Appeals on Federal Administrative Matters through the decision rendered on September 8, 2020.
+The decision rendered by the court of first instance served on the Company on December 27, 2019 in re Burgueño, Daniel Fernando v.
+Executive Branch - Argentine Securities Commission and Other re: Proceeding leading to a declaratory judgment" (File No. 33,763/2019) was confirmed by Chamber V of the Court of Appeals on Federal Administrative Matters pursuant to the decision rendered on September 8, 2020.
 The CNV filed an extraordinary appeal against this decision.
-The Company was served notice of the decision rendered by Chamber V of the Court of Appeals on Federal Administrative Matters, whereby it dismissed the extraordinary appeal filed by the CNV, which may file an appeal with the Supreme Court against said decision.
+The Company was served notice of the decision rendered by Chamber V of the Court of Appeals on Federal Administrative Matters, whereby it dismissed the extraordinary appeal filed by the CNV, which may file an appeal with the Supreme Court against said decision (see Note 34).